zap12yl/migrate/README.md

-# migrate
+# migrator

-Migrate is a database migration assistant.
+Migrator is a database migration assistant.

-The migrate tool is designed to automate common tasks that are necessary when maintaining your migrations as a sequentially numbered series of N.<description>.up.sql and N.<description>.down.sql files.
+The tool is designed to automate common tasks that are necessary when maintaining your migrations as a sequentially numbered series of N.<description>.up.sql and N.<description>.down.sql files.